Marg0n/Marg0n/README.md

 ## Hi there Friends! 👋

 I am ✨Margon✨, a MERN stack web developer.
-I love coding, as it gives me the feelings of 'I am creating something awesome!'.
-I also love to learning more about it.
+I love coding, as it gives me the feelings of fulfillment.
+I also love to learn, know and work more about it.

 <!--
 **Marg0n/Marg0n** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.